awsdocs/amazon-traffic-mirroring-guide/doc_source/cross-account-traffic-mirroring-targets.md

-# Cross\-Account Traffic Mirror Targets<a name="cross-account-traffic-mirroring-targets"></a>
+# Cross\-account traffic mirror targets<a name="cross-account-traffic-mirroring-targets"></a>

 A traffic mirror target can be owned by an AWS account that is different from the traffic mirror source\.

 Before you can use a cross\-account traffic mirror target, the traffic mirror target owner shares the target with you by using the AWS Resource Access Manager\.
 When you are in different AWS Organizations from the owner, after the owner shares the traffic mirror target, you accept the share request\.
 After you accept the share request, you can use the traffic mirror target in a traffic mirror session\.
-You can only create a traffic mirror session if you are the owner of the source network interface or its subnet\.

 The traffic mirror target is visible to shared accounts in their `DescribeTrafficMirrorTarget` API calls\.
 Only the traffic mirror target owner can modify or delete the traffic mirror target\.

 Traffic mirror sessions that are created in a different account than the traffic mirror target are visible in `DescribeTrafficMirrorSession` API calls that are made by the traffic mirror target owner\.

-## Sharing a Traffic Mirror Target<a name="tm-sharing"></a>
+## Sharing a traffic mirror target<a name="tm-sharing"></a>

 You can use AWS Resource Access Manager \(RAM\) to share a traffic mirror target across accounts\.
 Use the following procedure to share a traffic mirror target that you own\.

 You must create a traffic mirror target before you share it\.
-For more information, see [Create a Traffic Mirror Target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.
+For more information, see [Create a traffic mirror target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.

 **To share a traffic mirror target**